jyutzler/ogc-tb-15-opf/README.md

-GeoPackage Related Tables Extension
+OGC
 ==========

-This repository contains a description of a [GeoPackage](geopackage.org) extension for [related tables](http://www.geopackage.org/18-000.html#_scope).
+This repository contains content developed by [https://imagemattersllc.com](Image Matters) in support of the Open Portrayal Framework thread of [https://www.opengeospatial.org/projects/initiatives/testbed15](OGC's Testbed-15).
+This content is primarily [GeoPackage](geopackage.org) related.